Basic Approach to Corporate Governance

 The Board of Directors consists of nine members, including four Independent Outside Directors.
 The Board of Directors holds a meeting once a month, in principle, and resolves and reports on material business matters (22 meetings were held in FY2021: The attendance rate of the Directors was 98.96%).

 The Audit & Supervisory Board consists of five members, including three Outside Audit & Supervisory Board Members.
 The Audit & Supervisory Board holds a meeting once a month, in principle, discusses and resolves material matters relating to auditing, and also examines in advance matters to be submitted to the Board of Directors for discussion.

 The Company has the Nomination and Compensation Committee, which holds a meeting as necessary, as a consultative body to the Board of Directors for enhancing the objectivity and independence of the functions of the Board of Directors on matters such as nomination of the candidates for Directors and Audit & Supervisory Board Members, and decisions on compensation of Directors.
-The Committee consists of six members, the majority of which being four Independent Outside Directors, and the chairperson being appointed from the Independent Outside Directors.
+The Committee consists of five members, the majority of which being four Independent Outside Directors, and the chairperson being appointed from the Independent Outside Directors.

 The Company has the Supervisory Committee for Conflict of Interests in Transactions between Group Companies, which holds a meeting as necessary, as a consultative body to the Board of Directors in order to ensure that the Company's significant transactions, etc. with its parent company or any subsidiary of the parent company (excluding the Company and its subsidiaries) are fair and reasonable and help protect the interest of minority shareholders of the Company.
 The Committee consists of all the Independent Outside Directors, and the chairperson be appointed from among the members by mutual vote of the members.